EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 Returns about a sentence to a paragraph of placeholder text that may change between calls and may not actually be classic Lorem Ipsum text.

+#### kaithem.misc.effwords:
+An indexable iterable of every word in the EFF wordlist

 #### Kaithem.misc.uptime()

 Returns uptime in seconds of the kaithem server(not of the machine